pavan9802/recentlyPlayedOnSpotify/README.md

 Note:

-When inputing the scopre of your code, you will need to add the scope "user-read-recently-played".
+When inputing the scope of your code, you will need to add the scope "user-read-recently-played".